I. The Misframed Argument

 What we fill it with comes later.

 For now, it is enough to recognise that the hole is structural.
-Something essential is missing from our account of reality, and it is missing in a very specific way.
+Something essential is missing from our account of reality, and it is missing in a very specific way: as an absence of dimensionality.

 III.
 Naming the Axis: W

-This matters, because it changes the kind of question we should be asking.
+This changes the kind of question we should be asking.
 When an explanation fails because it lacks an object, we go looking for one.
 When it fails because it lacks a mechanism, we invent one.
 But when it fails because relationships themselves cannot be represented cleanly, neither objects nor mechanisms will help.
 What is missing is how existence is allowed to relate to itself.

 We live comfortably in three spatial dimensions.
 They are inhabited.
 We move through them, orient ourselves within them, and carry an intuitive sense of distance and direction without conscious effort.
-Left and right, up and down, near and far—these are bodily facts.
+Left and right, up and down, near and far: these are bodily facts.

 What we do not have is any comparable access to an axis that is neither inhabited nor experienced.